machi121/stracker/README.md

 ## Demo

-Check out the live demo of Stracker: [Live Demo](https://your-deployed-website-url.com)
+The live demo of Stracker will be coming soon.

-Watch a quick demo of Stracker on YouTube: [Video Demo](https://youtu.be/your-video-id)
+Watch a quick demo of Stracker on YouTube: [Video Demo](https://youtu.be/2IpPxmmlxik)

 ## Future Enhancements
 Our plans for Stracker's future development include:
 - Implementing a leaderboard system to view friends' activity logs.
 - Enhancing versatility with additional features.

-## Contributing
+## Contributors
+- Backend: NerdBow (@NerdBow on GitHub), Edwin Chen
+- Frontend: machi121 (@machi121 on GitHub), HamseArwo (@HamseArwo on GitHub)

 Contributions are welcome!
 If you'd like to contribute to Stracker, follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`